 Check the neighbouring houses before you build or remodel

-Think about size relativity.
+The TrustedPros Team advises you to think about size relativity.
 Since there is no official size for a monster home, a good measure to follow is your neighbourhood's scale.

 For example, think about a mature neighbourhood with large lots and small bungalows.
 A two-storey mansion that covers the entire lot on the street might be considered a monster home in comparison to its neighbours.